ncls-brn/ncls-brn/README.md

     a sector in which I have discovered the wealth of
     professions (creativity, teamwork , problem solving, etc.) as well as the major impact on both companies and society in general.

+    Today, I specialize in the field of cybersecurity, both in terms of governance and technical aspects.

   </head>